CS-CLUB/wordpress-template/README.md

     * FOR WINDOWS: [Wordpress Installation on Windows](http://codex.wordpress.org/Installing_WordPress#Easy_5_Minute_WordPress_Installation_on_Windowshttp://codex.wordpress.org/Installing_WordPress#Easy_5_Minute_WordPress_Installation_on_Windows)
     * FOR LINUX: [Install Wordpress on Linux](http://community.linuxmint.com/tutorial/view/828)

-2. Either clone this project into the **themes** directory your local Wordpress installation or clone it to another location on your computer and make a symbolic link inside your Wordpress **themes** directory.
+2. Either clone this project into the **themes** directoryof your local Wordpress installation or clone it to another location on your computer and make a symbolic link inside your Wordpress **themes** directory.